rashikafouzia9-png/brainpost-paper-sourcing/README.md

 - **bioRxiv**: bioRxiv's API doesn't support keyword search, so the tool pulls every posting in the date window once, then filters it locally against each beat's keywords.
-This is fetched once and reused across all beats, not re-fetched per beat.
+This is fetched once and reused across all beats, not refetched per beat.
-- Results from both sources are merged and de-duplicated per beat.
+- Results from both sources are merged and deduplicated per beat.
-- If you provide an `ANTHROPIC_API_KEY`, each paper also gets a rough one-line "why this might matter" draft — a starting point for the writer, not a finished line.

 ## Setup (run it yourself, once)